SUNCAT-Center/catmap/docs/source/topics/code_overview.rst

 -  *Parser:*

    -  input\_file - file where input data is stored.
 File must be in the correct format for the parser used.
-See `1 - Generating an Input File <wiki/1%20Generating%20an%20Input%20File>`__ for more information.
+See :doc:`../tutorials/generating_an_input_file` for more information.

 -  *Scaler:*